Archives by date

 16 Jan 2004 » Really, XML catalogs matter Remember when we were going to do EVERYTHING in XML?

-Emma Humphries believes in the healing power of Sleater-Kinney’s “Dig Me Out,” coffee, hockey, astronomy and the Open Web.
-She helps build the infrastructure that enables artists to sell their music directly to fans.
-In her spare time she dances, messes about with tiny computers, cooks, and rides her electric bike.
-She started working on the Web when she asked the Otherwise Award’s Motherboard if she could make a website for them in the early 1990's.
-She still has the original site on a 3.5” disk.
-She lives with her wife and several cats in Oakland, on lands taken without compensation or permission from the Ohlone people.
+Emma Humphries (they/she) believes in the healing power of Sleater-Kinney's "Dig Me Out," coffee, sparky rocket motors, and the Open Web.
+They help build the infrastructure that enables artists to sell their music directly to fans.
+In their spare time they build rockets, mess about with tiny computers, cook, and ride their electric bikes.
+They started working on the Web when they asked the Otherwise Award's Motherboard if they could make a website for them in the early 1990's.
+They still have the original site on a 3.5" disk.
+They live with their wife and several cats in Oakland, where they